adtma/adtma.github.io/_posts/2024-02-17-geotimescale-python-2.md

 # The result
 Here is the plot that you should see if you get everything correct.
-You can get the full code [here](https://www.adtma.pw/blog/geotimescale-python/).

 ![geologic time scale python](https://user-images.githubusercontent.com/59095982/251918388-54b75d56-7d4b-4960-922c-523d75d65be6.png)

-Let me know if you have any questions.
+You can get the full code [here](https://www.adtma.pw/blog/geotimescale-python/).
+As always, let me know if you have any questions.
 Cheers!